 The fellow will participate in research and teaching activities with mentoring from the faculty.
 Clinically-oriented research opportunities are available with the faculty in the Divisions of Clinical and Anatomic Pathology, and more basic science experiences are available in collaboration with faculty in the Division of Experimental Pathology.

 - M.D., D.O. or foreign equivalent with ECFMG certification

 - Board-certified or eligible in Anatomic and/or Clinical Pathology from the ABP or a primary certificate plus a subspecialty certificate in hematology from another member medical specialty board of the ABMS

 - U.S. citizen, green card, J1

-To apply for either position, please forward your complete application electronically via email to firstname.lastname@example.org.
+To apply for our position, please forward your complete application electronically via email to firstname.lastname@example.org.
 Your complete application will include: CAP Standardized Pathology Fellowship Application, a cover letter with personal statement, curriculum vitae, a copy of USMLE test scores (or equivalent), a letter of recommendation and verification of training from current/most recent program director, and two to three additional letters of recommendation.
 Letters of recommendation may be sent under separate cover directly from your referees but should still be sent electronically.